Holywater Tech: Overview

-Holywater develops and publishes the following applications, among which is a book app, a content platform My Muse and My Drama, a platform for streaming vertical video series, offering mobile users short episodes (1–2 minutes).
-The platform features more than 70 shows and ranks among the top platforms in its niche in Europe and the United States.
+Holywater Tech develops and publishes the following applications, among which is a book app, a content platform My Muse and My Drama, a platform for streaming vertical video series, offering mobile users short episodes (1–2 minutes).
+The platform ranks among the top platforms in its niche in Europe and the United States.

-As of 2025, the company's applications have been installed over 30 million times, with more than one million new users joining each month.
+As of January 2026, the company’s applications have been installed over 100 million times.

-In collaboration with Vivat Publishing, the company HOLYWATER also launched the project "PYSHY" — a contest for authors in the romantic fiction genre aimed at promoting their work internationally.
+In collaboration with Vivat Publishing, the company Holywater Tech also launched the project "PYSHY" — a contest for authors in the romantic fiction genre aimed at promoting their work internationally.
 Out of 444 submissions, a book by author Stephanie Lin became the basis for the vertical series Young Elite.
 The series became a hit in the U.S. and Europe, garnering over 10 million views on the vertical series platform My Drama.

+Products

+Holywater Tech is developing an ecosystem comprising the following products: